harbul/grpc-Mini2-Project/ARCHITECTURE_AND_API_REFERENCE.md

 - Workers host columnar partitions via `FireColumnModel` (Python or C++ implementations) to satisfy filters.

 ## Frameworks, Libraries, and Tooling
+*Use this as a checklist when your environment fails to build or run; you do not need to memorize every dependency up front.*
 - **gRPC + Protocol Buffers**
     - Core contract lives in `proto/fire_service.proto`.
     - Python stubs (`fire_service_pb2.py`, `fire_service_pb2_grpc.py`) are generated via `python -m grpc_tools.protoc` or `make proto`.